andresalves01/joga_ai_server/README.md

 - [Unidecode 1.3.7](https://pypi.org/project/Unidecode/)
 - [Virtualenv](https://virtualenv.pypa.io/en/latest/) (recommended)

-### Installation
+### Installation and Usage

+#### Docker
-If you have docker installed, you can pull this repository as a docker image and run it, without the need to individually install each component of the necessary environment.
+If you have docker installed, you can pull this repository as a docker image and run it, without the need to individually install each dependence individually.

 Pull the image:
 ```bash